Don't Give Up (Peter Gabriel and Kate Bush song)

-"Don't Give Up" is a song written by English musician Peter Gabriel and recorded as a duet with Kate Bush for Gabriel's fifth solo studio album So (1986).
-The single version was released as the second single from the album in the UK in 1986 and as the fifth single in the US in 1987.

-It spent eleven weeks in the UK Top 75 chart in 1986, peaking at number nine.
-The song was included in Gabriel's Secret World Live tour featuring singer Paula Cole.
-The DVD release of a performance in Italy in 1993 (released in 1994) included the duet.
-An all-orchestral recording featuring Ane Brun was released on Gabriel's New Blood album in 2011.
-In 1987, the song won Ivor Novello Award for Best Song Musically and Lyrically.
+"Don't Give Up" is a song written by the English rock musician Peter Gabriel and recorded as a duet with English singer Kate Bush for Gabriel's fifth solo studio album, So (1986).
+An edited version was released as the third single from the album in the UK on 20 October 1986 and as the fourth single in the US in March 1987.
+It spent 11 weeks on the UK singles chart in 1986, peaking at number nine.
+In 1987 the song won an Ivor Novello Award for Best Song Musically and Lyrically.

 Background

 The song was inspired by the Depression-era photographs of Dorothea Lange, showing poverty-stricken Americans in Dust Bowl conditions.
-Gabriel saw Lange's images in a 1973 book titled In This Proud Land.
-He felt that a song based on this was wholly appropriate to difficult economic conditions in England under the premiership of Margaret Thatcher.
-He composed lyrics about a man whose unemployment causes stress in his domestic relationship.
+Gabriel saw Lange's images in a book entitled In This Proud Land (1973) and felt that a song on this topic was appropriate.
+He also cited unemployment in the United Kingdom under the premiership of Margaret Thatcher as further inspiration.

+Gabriel composed lyrics about a man whose unemployment causes stress in his domestic relationship.
+He had watched a TV program about the consequences of unemployment on family life, and said that it "played into my own problems at that time.
+I think a combination of that and domestic difficulties."
 The verses, sung by Gabriel, describe the man's feelings of isolation, loneliness and despair; the choruses, sung by Bush, offer words of hope and encouragement.
+The title was something that Gabriel's former wife, Jill, would say when he was experiencing emotional difficulties.
+"When he gets into very deep depressions, I am always saying don't give up.
+I think the song is very much about us."